AndreaRibuoli/RIBY/README.md

 ----
 ### 23. to get the current setting of an attribute

-There are three sets of attributes (not perfectly disjointed) that are queried with three different APIs.
+There are three sets of attributes (with some overlaps) that are queried with three different APIs.
-Two of which include an *SQL\-Wide* variant:
+Two of which present an *SQL\-Wide* variant:

 * [`SQLGetEnvAttr` API](https://www.ibm.com/docs/en/i/7.4?topic=functions-sqlgetenvattr-return-current-setting-environment-attribute)
 * [`SQLGetConnectAttrW` API](https://www.ibm.com/docs/en/i/7.4?topic=functions-sqlgetconnectattr-get-value-connection-attribute)